 But what does each option mean?

-Clearing app cache will force the app to reload everything from scratch the next time you open it.
+Clearing the app cache will force the app to reload everything from scratch the next time you open it.

-After you clear an app’s data, it’s reset back to how it was when you first installed it.
+After you clear an app’s data, it’s reset to how it was when you first installed it.

-How to Reset Kodi To Factory Settings
+How to Reset Kodi To Default Factory Settings

 Step 2: Click on Apps.
-This will pull up a list of every app that you have installed on your Android device.
+This will pull up a list of every app you have installed on your Android device.